vvolhejn/thesis/docs/index.md

 They showcase models that synthesize audio conditioned on pitch and loudness information.
 Given an input audio, we first extract its pitch (melody) and loudness.
 Then, given only these signals, the model tries to re-create the original sound.
-By training the model on a dataset of somebody plays a violin, it learns to create violin sounds.
+By training the model on a dataset of violin performances, it learns to create violin sounds.

 ![DDSP architecture diagram](ddsp-architecture.png)